-- The businesses of Observatory Hill (at the intersection of Huron and Concord Ave.) used funding to expand placemaking efforts by installing holiday decorations including planters and festive lights.
+- The businesses of Observatory Hill (at the intersection of Huron and Concord Ave.) will host an expanded holiday shopping event that will have branded items and collective decorations.

 SBC encourages applicants to develop innovative ways to invigorate their commercial areas and business districts.
 This could include, but is not limited to, the following: